-It is also possible to retrieve a variety of parameters from the CamcorderProfile Android class, available since API level 8, such as video codec format, bit rate, frames per second, audio codec format, etc.

 Mobile Operating Systems

 A mobile operating system or mobile OS is the software that manages the resources and memory that other programs use.
-Its development permits us to create and build specific applications with advanced functions and capabilities.
+Its development allows developers to create and build specific applications with advanced functions and capabilities easily.
+Furthermore, these applications also have a great number of devices compatibility independent of its hardware.
 The most popular mobile OS, at the moment, are Google Android, Apple iOS and Windows Phone OS [70].

 Different operating systems bring different navigation controls, user interfaces, features, security and privacy and could even have different support on peripheral support, for example.
-Said that, on buying a new mobile device is obviously very important to look at these distinct aspects and see what matters most.
+That said, when buying a new mobile device, it is obviously very important to look at these distinct aspects and see what matters most.

-Nowadays, others OS’s besides those already mentioned have less than 1% of the market share worldwide, therefore they won’t be addressed by this work [27].
-In terms of affordability it is well known that Apple doesn’t make budget devices, and with hardware manufacturers like Samsung, ZTE, LG, Lenovo and Huawei abandoning the Windows phones, Android wins this battle, being the best choice for budget-conscious devices, which have similar specifications in comparison to rivals at lower prices.
+Nowadays, others OSs besides those already mentioned have less than 1% of the market share worldwide [27].
+In terms of affordability it is well known that Apple doesn’t make budget devices, and with hardware manufacturers like Samsung, ZTE, LG, Lenovo and Huawei abandoning the Windows phones, Android wins this battle, being the best choice for budget-conscious devices, which have similar specifications.

 In terms of interface, every OS have its advantages and disadvantages.
 They are all unique with different animations and transitions.
 Therefore, having experience with one of them could lead to some learning time, when moving to another OS.
 The figure 2.11 shows an example of the Windows Mobile, Android and iOS interfaces, from top to bottom.